Bachelor of Science Degree

 AVN 371 Airport Planning

 This course covers the following topics: Airport System Planning, National Plan of Integrated Airport Systems (NPIAS), Metropolitan Airport System Planning, State Airport System Planning, Airport Master Planning, Airport Layout Plans, Airport Design, Design of Other Landing Facilities, Industrial Park Design, Terminal Planning/ Design/ Operation, Other Terminal Area Buildings, Americans with Disability Act Access.
-Prerequisite(s): AVN 270 with a grade of C or higher.
+Prerequisite(s): AVN 270 or AVN 271 with a grade of C or higher.

 AVN 470 Airport Operations